-Scheduling@TP.One www.TP.One

-General Tata: Can you ask that question again, sir?

-Senator King: Would you ever support a purge board that would remove officers that may have supported --

-General Tata: Senator, I would not support any kind of blatant purge.
-If an officer is not following the Constitution, has committed some kind of breach of his or her duty, then that should be investigated and the investigations should tell us what to do.

-8 Senator Peters: The Under Secretary of Defense for 9 Personnel and Readiness oversess, as you know, policies that 10 shape every aspect of the service member's experience.
-But 11 unfortunately, though many of these basic services impacting 12 our troops are either substandard or under threat of getting 13 worse, including things like healthcare, housing, childcare 14 for service members.

-So, my question for you sir is, if confirmed, you'll be responsible not only for ensuring military personnel are supported on and off duty, but also protecting these vital benefits for their families each and every day.
-So, my question for you is, if confirmed, how will you combat these ongoing challenges and advocate for the wellbeing of service members and DoD civilians as well?

-General Tata: Senator, I think this is where my experience as a combat leader, as a DOD leader, even as a school system leader with aging facilities really comes to
+- 1 Senator King: Would you ever support a purge board - 2 that would remove officers that may have supported -- - General Tata: Senator, I would not support any kind of - 4 blatant purge.
+If an officer is not following the - 5 Constitution, has committed some kind of breach of his or - 6 her duty, then that should be investigated and the - 7 investigations should tell us what to do. - 8 Senator Peters: The Under Secretary of Defense for - 9 Personnel and Readiness oversess, as you know, policies that - 10 shape every aspect of the service member's experience.
+But - 11 unfortunately, though many of these basic services impacting - 12 our troops are either substandard or under threat of getting - worse, including things like healthcare, housing, childcare - 14 for service members. - So, my question for you sir is, if confirmed, you'll be - 16 responsible not only for ensuring military personnel are - 17 supported on and off duty, but also protecting these vital - 18 benefits for their families each and every day.
+So, my - 19 question for you is, if confirmed, how will you combat these - 20 ongoing challenges and advocate for the wellbeing of service - 21 members and DoD civilians as well? - 22 General Tata: Senator, I think this is where my - 23 experience as a combat leader, as a DOD leader, even as a - 24 school system leader with aging facilities really comes to

-1 play.
-If confirmed, taking a look at the childcare centers, 2 the demand, what we're paying our childcare providers, the 3 defense commissary system, the post exchange system, all 4 those things that provide benefits to our families and our 5 soldiers are so critically important, because a focused 6 soldier is one that doesn't have to worry about his child, and their childcare center, doesn't have to worry about his 7 8 or her spouse and their job.

-9 You're talking about job portability and licensure 10 between states.
+- 1 play.
+If confirmed, taking a look at the childcare centers, - the demand, what we're paying our childcare providers, the - defense commissary system, the post exchange system, all - 4 those things that provide benefits to our families and our - 5 soldiers are so critically important, because a focused - 6 soldier is one that doesn't have to worry about his child, - 7 and their childcare center, doesn't have to worry about his - 8 or her spouse and their job. - 9 You're talking about job portability and licensure - 10 between states.
 All of those things become critical.
-And 11 given my background and experience, I look forward to, if 12 confirmed, being able to energize these programs and take 13 care of our soldier, sailors, airmen, Marines, and 14 guardians, and DoD civilians, so that they can be more 15 lethal at the cutting edge of our fight.

-Senator Peters: Well, given that experience if you could be a little bit more specific in this question.
-What accountability measures will you put in place to ensure that installation commanders are indeed improving the quality of life of the service members that serve their country?
+And - 11 given my background and experience, I look forward to, if - 12 confirmed, being able to energize these programs and take - 13 care of our soldier, sailors, airmen, Marines, and - 14 quardians, and DoD civilians, so that they can be more - 15 lethal at the cutting edge of our fight. - 16 Senator Peters: Well, given that experience if you - 17 could be a little bit more specific in this question.
+What - 18 accountability measures will you put in place to ensure that - 19 installation commanders are indeed improving the quality of - 20 life of the service members that serve their country? - 21 General Tata: Senator, I think the accountability - 22 measures that we require are the feedback that we get from - 23 the families.
+You know, as a school superintendent, I - learned that there's no better feedback mechanism than a mom